-Young brides in the 1880s were married in a new dress that would serve as their Sunday best attire for years afterwards.
-They made certain the dress was as pretty as possible and sewn with the finest fabric they could afford.
+oung brides in the 1880s were married in a new dress that would serve as their Sunday best attire for years afterwards.
 Cass, with her flair for fashion and good taste, chose a dark colored dress with a tight-fitting bodice and fashionable leg 'o mutton sleeves which was topped with a large bow at the neckline.

-Surrounded by a large gathering of family members who came to wish the couple well, Allie and Cass were married by Elder Peter Barton, on 12 January, 1889, in Kaysville.87 Cass' father Thomas and brother John stood by as witnesses.
-The ceremony was held in the Kaysville church building, followed by an all-night long celebration of dancing and dining at the Dawson Hollow School.88
+Surrounded by a large gathering of family members who came to wish the couple well, Allie and Cass were married by Elder Peter Barton, on 12 January, 1889, in Kaysville.
+87 Cass' father Thomas and brother John stood by as witnesses.
+The ceremony was held at the Kaysville church followed by an all-night long celebration of dancing and dining at the Dawson Hollow school.
+88

-The newlyweds were invited to live with the Dawson family in the hollow in order to save enough money to build their own home.
-It was a full house with ten people in residence, including Allie's parents and six unmarried siblings: William (twenty-nine), Margaret (twenty), Annie (seventeen), Effie (fifteen), Eva (eleven) and Emma (five), but the Dawsons were a loving family and everyone got along quite well.
+The newlyweds were invited to live with the Dawsons in the hollow in order to save enough money to build their own home.
+It was a full house with ten people in residence, including Allie's parents and six unmarried siblings: William (twenty-nine), Margaret (twenty), Annie (seventeen), Effie (fifteen), Eva (eleven) and Emma (five), but the Dawsons were a loving family and everyone got along well.

 Allie continued his ranch duties and farm work, allotting any of his spare time to building the two-room adobe home he promised Cass.
 The couple chose a site on the southern ridge of Dawson Hollow overlooking the old homestead below, at what is now 1813 Cherry Lane.
 Allie, Will and Alexander Sr. made the adobe bricks themselves from soil found right on the property.
-Not only were 'dobies inexpensive (they were literally dirt cheap), but they had the distinct advantage of providing excellent insulation against both cold and heat.
-Plaster was applied to the finished walls to prevent erosion and provide an attractive finish.
+Not only were 'dobies inexpensive (they were literally dirt cheap), but they had the advantage of providing excellent insulation against both cold and heat.
+Plaster applied to the finished walls prevented erosion and provided an attractive finish.
 A few years later, Allie added a white frame veneer to the home.